phuangthongs/ChBE413-CDS-Project/README.md

 - **Project Paper** – Full documentation of methodology, results, and analysis.
 - **Featurization Code** – Scripts for generating molecular descriptors and feature engineering.
 - **Random Forest Model** – Code for training and validating RF models for ionic conductivity prediction.
-- **GNN Dataset** – Dataset and scripts for Graph Neural Network-based modeling (sourced from TYR).
-- **References** – Bibliography of relevant literature and data sources.
+- **Graph Convolutional Neural Network Model** – Code for training and validating GCNN models for ionic conductivity prediction.